 “You ate what?” she said.

-I was known as being a picky eater, and that sandwich fell outside of the range of what she thought I’d eat.
+I was known as being a picky eater.
+And that sandwich fell outside the range of what she thought I’d eat.

 A few years after that, tuna salad sandwiches became one of the first things I ever learned how to “cook.”

-Just open a can, add a spoonful or two of mayo, the tiniest dollop of mustard perhaps, chopped dill pickle and celery, and then add my mom’s secret ingredient – celery seed – for a little celery explosion in your mouth.
+Just open a can, add a spoonful or two of mayo, the tiniest dollop of mustard perhaps, chopped dill pickle and celery.
+Then add my mom’s secret ingredient – celery seed – for a little celery explosion in your mouth.
 Stir and slather it between two slices of bread.

 It couldn’t get much easier.
-It was a lunch of pantry staples, which meant that even if there was nothing in the house to eat, there were probably ingredients for that.
+It was a lunch of pantry staples.
+Even if there was nothing else in the house to eat, there were probably ingredients for that.